rust-windowing/softbuffer/README.md

 icon.
 While it would be possible to add these features to minifb, it makes more sense to instead use the standard window handling systems.

-swbuf integrates with the [raw-window-handle](https://crates.io/crates/raw-window-handle) crate to allow writing to a window in a cross-platform way while using the very high quality dedicated window management libraries that are available in the Rust ecosystem.
+Softbuffer integrates with the [raw-window-handle](https://crates.io/crates/raw-window-handle) crate to allow writing to a window in a cross-platform way while using the very high quality dedicated window management libraries that are available in the Rust ecosystem.

 What about [pixels](https://crates.io/crates/pixels)?
-Pixels accomplishes a very similar goal to swbuf, however there are two key differences.
-Pixels provides some capacity for GPU-accelerated post-processing of what is displayed, while swbuf does not.
-Due to not having this post-processing, swbuf does not rely on the GPU or hardware accelerated graphics stack in any way, and is thus more portable to installations that do not have access to hardware acceleration (e.g. VMs, older computers, computers with misconfigured drivers). swbuf should be used over pixels when its GPU-accelerated post-processing effects are not needed.
+Pixels accomplishes a very similar goal to Softbuffer, however there are two key differences.
+Pixels provides some capacity for GPU-accelerated post-processing of what is displayed, while Softbuffer does not.
+Due to not having this post-processing, Softbuffer does not rely on the GPU or hardware accelerated graphics stack in any way, and is thus more portable to installations that do not have access to hardware acceleration (e.g. VMs, older computers, computers with misconfigured drivers).
+Softbuffer should be used over pixels when its GPU-accelerated post-processing effects are not needed.